awsdocs/aws-support-user-guide/doc_source/using-service-linked-roles-ta.md

 ## Service\-linked role permissions for Trusted Advisor<a name="service-linked-role-permissions-ta"></a>

-Trusted Advisor uses the service\-linked role named AWSServiceRoleForTrustedAdvisor—which allows Trusted Advisor to access AWS services on your behalf\.
+Trusted Advisor uses the service\-linked role named `AWSServiceRoleForTrustedAdvisor`—which allows Trusted Advisor to access AWS services on your behalf\.

-The AWSServiceRoleForTrustedAdvisor service\-linked role trusts the following services to assume the role:
+The `AWSServiceRoleForTrustedAdvisor` service\-linked role trusts the `trustedadvisor.amazonaws.com` service to assume the role\.
-+ `trustedadvisor.amazonaws.com`

-The role permissions policy allows Trusted Advisor to complete the following actions on the specified resources:
+The role permissions policy allows Trusted Advisor to complete the following action on the specified resources:
 + Action: `Read-only access` on `all AWS resources`

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.

 **To allow an IAM entity to create the `AWSServiceRoleForTrustedAdvisor` service\-linked role**

+You don't need to manually create the `AWSServiceRoleForTrustedAdvisor` service\-linked role\.
+When you open an AWS account, Trusted Advisor creates it for you\.

-This is necessary only if the Trusted Advisor account is disabled, the service\-linked role is deleted, and the user must recreate the role to re\-enable Trusted Advisor\.
+This procedure is necessary only if the Trusted Advisor account is disabled, the service\-linked role is deleted, and the user must recreate the role to re\-enable Trusted Advisor\.

-Add the following statement to the permissions policy for the IAM entity that needs to create the service\-linked role:
+Add the following statement to the permissions policy for the IAM entity to create the service\-linked role\.

 ```
 {